The best cheap cars in 2024

 If that sounds a bit old fashioned to you, the Vauxhall Corsa Electric could be the affordable EV supermini you’re looking for.
 Priced from just £26,895, the Corsa Electric Yes Edition uses a 134bhp electric motor in place of the petrol engine, delivering smooth and silent EV performance and a range of 222 miles.
 For under £27,000, that’s hard to beat.

-One of the more spacious city cars available, the Kia Picanto is among our favourite models in the class and the entry-level model offers lots of car for the money at just above £15,000.
-Sadly, you'll need to step up to the '2' trim if you want the more powerful engine or niceties such as air-con or Bluetooth which prevents it from climbing higher in our list.
+One of the more spacious city cars available, the Kia Picanto is among our favourite models in the class and the entry-level model offers lots of car for the money at just under £16,000.

 Our second entry from Dacia is the brand’s biggest and most family-focused offering yet, but you’ll find the same commitment to affordability that’s present across the range.
 The Dacia Jogger is a versatile seven-seater MPV for budget-conscious buyers who aren’t bothered about luxuriously finished interiors or premium badges on the bonnet.
 It offers everything a family could need, from its massive boot to its choice of frugal engines.
-There’s even a self-charging hybrid that will happily top 50mpg in everyday driving.
+There’s even the same self-charging hybrid from the Duster that will happily top 50mpg in everyday driving.

 Entry models start just over £18,000 and even with the highest trim, you can expect change from £21,000.
 In a market where a basic specification Volkswagen Polo starts at £21,000, that is truly incredible value.
 For families on a budget, the Jogger is a real winner.